Skip to content

 }

-Note that If two meshes are overlapping each other, then the mouse event will also be captured by the object behind.
+Note that If two meshes are overlapping each other, then the pointer event will also be captured by the object behind.
 You can prevent this behavior by using the stopPropagation() method in your event handler.

 E.g.,